 - In a medium-sized bowl whisk together soy sauce, ketchup, bourbon, honey, brown sugar, garlic, and red pepper flakes then pour half into a greased crockpot.

 - Place in chicken breasts, cover with remaining sauce, then cover and cook on HIGH FOR 3-4 hours or LOW for 6-8 hours.

-- In a small bowl, whisk apple or orange juice together with cornstarch until smooth.
+- In a small bowl, whisk apple juice together with cornstarch until smooth.

 - Remove the chicken from the crockpot then slowly whisk the cornstarch slurry into the sauce until well combined.